aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridweb/gridvalidation/_index.md

 ```

 Represents the operator for the data validation.
-[GridOperatorType](../../com.aspose.gridweb/gridoperatortype).
+See [GridOperatorType](../../com.aspose.gridweb/gridoperatortype).

 **Returns:**
 int